vladitasev/custom-tabs/README.md

 	```

 	It even creates a specific property called `special` (of type `Boolean`) that allows some tabs to have
-	a different border for example.
+	a different font-size for example.
 In the test sample provided, the first tab is with the `special` attribute set.

 3. The application bundles this new component, along with the Tab Container itself: